fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 - **Bounding box**: indicates if the layer's bounding box is shown on the map
 - **Viewable data**: indicates if the layer has data which can be viewed in a table by clicking on the body of the node
-- **Feature layer**: indicates this is a Feature or WFS layer (also shows a number of features in the tooltip)
+- **Feature layer**: indicates this is a Feature, WFS layer and file-based layers added through the config (also shows a number of features in the tooltip)
 - **User-added layer**: indicates this layer has been added by the user at runtime
 - **Dynamic layer**: indicates this is a Dynamic layer (also shows a number of features in the tooltip)
 - **Raster layer**: indicates this is a Tile or WMS layer